No Introductory course (a course numbered 400 through 419) may be substituted for any other course at any level.

 Major Elective Courses

-Students must complete 3 TDC courses from the range TDC 430 to TDC 599.
+Students must complete 3 Major Elective Courses.
+Major Elective Courses must be in the range of 420-599 and must be chosen from TDC or CNS courses.
 A minimum of 2 courses must be 500-level.

 CDM Open Elective Courses

-Students must complete 2 CDM Open Elective Courses.
-Open Elective Courses are in the range of 421-699 ( excluding TDC 425) and must be from the College of CDM.
+Students must complete 1 CDM Open Elective Course.
+This Open Elective Course must be in the range of 420-699 and must be chosen from CSC, CNS, TDC, SE, IS, ECT, IT, PM, IPD, HIT, HCI, or GAM courses.
 Open Elective Courses must not have been otherwise used to satisfy degree requirements.
 Credit for courses taken outside of the school will only be given if approved by a faculty advisor.
 Any course required for the student's concentration but taken as part of the requirements of another degree earned by the student may be waived, but cannot be used for Open Elective credit.

 Students in this degree program must meet the following requirements: